pachterlab/kallisto/starting.md

 #### Install

-Begin by Copying __kallisto__  to a location where it is universally executable:
+Begin by copying the __kallisto__ executable to a location where it is universally executable:

 `cp kallisto /usr/local/bin/`

 Depending on your system configuration, you might need to prepend the command with `sudo`.

-You should be able to type

-`kallisto` and see:
+You should be able to type `kallisto` and see:

 ~~~
 kallisto 0.42.1